Glebelands School: History

 The 1950s was a period of marked social change: Dunsfold, Grafham, Alfold, Ellen's Green and Ewhurst all had schools that contributed pupils, but some would go into more established schools and many children would commence work after typically three years of the present senior school system.
 The badge was the heraldic ‘crane in its vigilance’, holding a rock which would awaken it by splashing into the water, should it fail in attentiveness.
 Boys were keener on wearing caps than girls were their berets, or later boaters, but by 1960 they were all almost extinct.
 The new building opened in 1959 served by good grounds and piped water and with it the current title, Glebelands School.

-Specialist needs of pupils

-The school has Speech, Language and Communications Needs ('SCLN') and SEN trained staff to improve education for children who struggle in communication and in an educational setting respectively.
-SEN children are wherever achievable within the school's financial constraints totally integrated into all aspects of the school community.

-Reflecting demand in this category (whether among parents or pupils themselves), in 2012, 9.4% of pupils were supported by school action plus or with a statement of SEN, compared with the national average of 8.1%, an increase of 1.1% on the previous year, with a high proportion in year 11 relative to the other years: 13.3% of pupils in 2011-2012's final year were in this category.

-Educational equipment and spaces

-Academic

-The classrooms and specialist facilities such as the technology and food rooms incorporate technology in teaching spaces to emulate that used in leading employers' workplaces and/or further education.
-All halls and rooms are purpose-built for the size of the school and their intended use.

-Music and performance

-The school has regular concerts.
-Year groups arrange local and West End theatre trips and it has a dedicated theatre for stage productions.

-Sports

-The school has extensive facilities for personal fitness and this area of education, including team sports.